-For this we are using the latest dataset from BEIS (2021).
-This includes emission factors for the use of Diesel (100% mineral diesel, not blended with biofuel), both for its use and for the emissions associated with its extraction, refining and transportation (the well-to-tank emissions).
+For this we are using the latest dataset from DESNZ (2018 - 2023).
+This includes emission factors for the use of Diesel (average biofuel blend), both for its use and for the emissions associated with its extraction, refining and transportation (the well-to-tank emissions).